YuvalTamir2/ML-projects/README.md

 # ML-projects
-Some projects in the ML field, mainly for educational purposes.
+Some projects in the ML field, mainly for self-learning purposes.

 # Computer Vision